Home care in the United Kingdom: Home care providers

-Home care is purchased by the service user directly from independent home care agencies or as part of the statutory responsibility of social services departments of local authorities who either provide care by their own employees or commission services from independent agencies.
+Home care is purchased by the service user directly from independent home care agencies or as part of the statutory responsibility of social services departments of local authorities who either provide care by their own employees, commission services from independent agencies, or provide direct payments so that individuals care purchase their own care services.
 Care can also be purchased directly from independent carers or via care platforms.
 Care is usually provided once or twice a day with the aim of keeping frail or disabled people healthy and independent though can extend to full-time help by a live-in nurse or professional carer.
+In England, home care providers need to be registered with Care Quality Commission (CQC) before they can provide the regulated activity of personal care in the community.

 The United Kingdom Home Care Association is the trade organisation for providers of care at home.

 Statutory regulation

 Home care agencies are regulated by statutory bodies in three of the four home nations.
-The regulator's function is to ensure that home care agencies work within the applicable legislation:
+The regulator's function is to ensure that home care agencies work within the applicable legislation.